 Yes, beignets even had to be in the title.
-Not Bourbon Street, or the fact that jazz was born here, or voodoo, or that it’s the place where Mardi Gras is held.
+Not Bourbon Street, or the fact that jazz was born here, or voodoo, or that New Orleans is the place where Mardi Gras is held.
 No, beignets.

 Ever since Chef (if you haven’t seen this feelgood movie, it’s about time), the one thing that stuck to my mind were its signature deepfried dough balls.

 Since there’s a lot to see in this Paris of the South, we’re spending the full day.
 Here’s what we saw in short: